There are so many iOS 11 problems for the iPhone and iPad that it's becoming difficult for Apple to fix them all. That's where we are here to help.

 Watch our iOS 11 overview video for a rundown of the key features Apple's latest OS introduces.

-iPhone users running iOS 11.1.2 may have run into a problem where their devices crashes and restarts.
-This issue started on December 2 and is related to notifications created on the device, like daily reminders or alarms.
-If you're experiencing this issue, the simplest solution is to try updating to iOS 11.2, which was released early to address this very problem.
-If you're struggling to install the update because your phone crashes, you may try an alternative fixes, which involve disabling local notifications or adjusting the date to a time before December 2.
+Hopefully you haven’t been living with this issue for the past months.
+Some iPhone users running iOS 11.1.2 ran into a problem where their devices would crash and restart, MacRumors reported.
+This issue started on December 2 and was related to notifications created on the device, like daily reminders or alarms. iOS 11.2 should have resolved this issue, so if you’re experiencing this problem, make sure to update.
+If you're struggling to install the update because your phone crashes, you may try an alternative fix, which involves disabling local notifications or adjusting the date to a time before December 2.

 There's no 'i' in iPhone – at least for some people who have updated to iOS 11.
 They're seeing the letter 'i' be replaced by an 'A' followed by a question mark box symbol.
 No, it's not a Super Mario 1-up, it's an autocorrect error.

 Apple patched this issue with iOS 11.1.1.
 If you're not updating, you can follow these steps: